 - Your softener service is performed by a trained service provider who submits a report documenting the service to PSSD staff.

-This pilot launched in July 2021 and is currently active and open to PSSD residents.
-There is not a defined end date for the project.
+This pilot launched in July 2021 and will remain active and open to PSSD residents for services completed through July 31, 2022.